ioof-holdings/redux-subspace/packages/redux-subspace-loop/docs/Usage.md

 # Usage

 Using Redux Subspace with [`redux-loop`](https://github.com/redux-loop/redux-loop) is pretty straightforward and should require no additional enhancer or middleware configuration.
-The only difference is that you have to import the `namespaced` function from `redux-subspace-loop` instead using the default one redux-subspace package.
+The only difference is that you have to import the `namespaced` function from `redux-subspace-loop` instead of using the default one from redux-subspace package.
 This extends the functionality provided by redux-subspace to also namespace the commands returned by your reducer.

 ```diff
 import { createStore, combineReducers } from 'redux'